photo credit: Noah Devereaux

 Be the first to get expert restaurant recommendations for every situation right in your inbox.

 Goi Cuon / Summer Rolls

-These are made with a delicious pork sausage, and stuffed with crunchy wonton bits.
-If you’ve had a better summer roll than this, we’d like to hear about it.
+These are made with a delicious pork sausage and stuffed with fried bits of garlic.
+If you’ve had better summer rolls, we’d like to hear about them.

 Picture the most embarrassing thing that’s happened to you in the past year.
-This pho is like that, in that you won’t be able to stop thinking about it in rich, excruciating detail.
-The broth is incredibly flavorful, and the filet mignon and brisket in there are pretty perfect.
-A bowl of pho here is absolutely necessary.
-They’ll bring you share bowls if you want to try other stuff too.
+This phở is similar to that, in that you won’t be able to stop thinking about it in rich, excruciating detail.
+The broth is incredibly flavorful, the filet mignon and brisket are perfect, and the hefty servings of parsley and pickled garlic bring this bowl of soup over the top.

-Here, you’ll get a big platter of crispy spring rolls, pork meatballs, grilled pork, rice noodles, and lettuce wraps to pile all of that into.
-It’s listed as a “price per person” family style option, but you can easily just get a single order for people to share.
-Or just go all in on it by yourself.
+Here, you get a big platter of crispy spring rolls, pork meatballs, grilled pork, rice noodles, and lettuce wraps to pile everything into.
+This is a big dish that works well for sharing, but you can also easily just go all-in on it by yourself.